MrGru/cherry/README.md

-#Cherry is created to practice C experiments in game.
+#Cherry is created for game in C

 - support OpenGL  : developing